 5 Creative Ideas for Martin Luther King Essay

 Dr. Martin Luther King, Jr. was one of the most revolutionary influences of the 20th Century.
-His passion and determination for race equality not only changed history, but paved the way for many other activists seeking rights and representation.
+His passion and determination for racial equality not only changed history but paved the way for many other activists seeking rights and representation.
 During his lifetime, he inspired millions to fight for freedoms they never dreamed possible, and his death remains a testament to his dedication to peace.

 It’s no wonder that professors love to assign essays about this controversial American hero.
 While it can seem a daunting task to undertake, writing a powerful essay about Martin Luther King, Jr. is actually much easier than it seems.
 With the right approach and a little personal investment, your professor will be blown away by the quality and depth of your Martin Luther King essay submission.